lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-4.md

 - Do nothing.
 Amazon S3 objects are already public by default.
 ```

-> By default, all Amazon S3 resources such as buckets, objects, and related subresources are private.
+> [!NOTE] By default, all Amazon S3 resources such as buckets, objects, and related subresources are private.
 >
 > To public all objects in a bucket:
 >